|

 Materials: Food processor Digital scale Thermometer (2) Foil containers (10) Large pot (1) Small pot (1) |

-Captive Diet: Newly acquired specimens can prove to be a challenge when it comes to feeding as Pelomedusa can be shy eaters and may not eat outside of their enclosure.
-It is strongly recommended that all attempts are made to feed in a seperate container to help reduce the biomass load on the filter and frequency of water changes.
+Captive Diet (Note: Pelomedusa cannot eat out of the water) Newly acquired specimens can prove to be a challenge when it comes to feeding as Pelomedusa can be shy eaters and may not eat outside of their enclosure.
+It is recommended that all attempts are made to feed in a separate container of warm water to help reduce the biomass load on the filter and frequency of water changes.
+It is strongly recommended to try and get newly acquired specimens feeding on commerical diets first simply because they are the most readily available food.
 Because Pelomedusa are carnivorous, even the most reluctant feeders respond enthusiastically to live prey including night crawlers, crickets, minnows as well as pinky & fuzzy mice.
 Once they start feeding many will accept commercially available diets including Mazuri, Aquamax (carnivore), Reptomin and Nasco turtle brittle.
 Pelomedusa will also feed readily on turtle pudding, a homemade gelatin mix described below.
 Sinking food induces the greatest feeding response in newly acquired specimens as it simulates prey falling into the water and should be offered in small bite sized pieces.
 The rationale for doing this is that turtles are more likely to strike at and consume small quantities of new food items.
 If a specimen shows little interest in the new food item try to offer a familiar food or live prey (earthworms); they are more likely to bite at a new item if they are in an excited feeding state. |

-Pelomedusa.com - all rights reserved 2007 |
+Pelomedusa.com - all rights reserved 2007-2010 |